schneems/schneems/_posts/2017-02-21-the-oldest-bug-in-ruby-why-racktimeout-might-hose-your-server.md

     - ruby
 ---

 > Update: There's a great resource for dealing with timeouts in Ruby called [The ultimate guide to Ruby Timeouts](https://github.com/ankane/the-ultimate-guide-to-ruby-timeouts), via [@codefolio](https://twitter.com/codefolio).
 Also there's some good dicussion on Reddit around the possibility of maybe using `Thread.handle_interupt` in gems, [read the comments](https://www.reddit.com/r/ruby/comments/5vbybi/the_oldest_bug_in_ruby_why_racktimeout_might_hose/).
+Also I added a feature to "SIGTERM" on timeout in rack-timeout that can help mitigate (but not fix) the issue [term on timeout documentation](https://github.com/sharpstone/rack-timeout/blob/master/doc/settings.md#term-on-timeout).

 The "bug" comes up in a few contexts.
 The problem comes when an error is raised from within an `ensure` block from another source.
 If you don't know how that's possible keep reading, otherwise skip the next section.